johertrich/Inertial-Stochastic-PALM/readme.txt

 In our case the proximal operators are given by the projection on the 1-Ball and the soft-shrinkage function S_{1/lambda} with threshold 1/lambda.

+NOTE THAT THE FUNCTIONS H AND prox_i SHOULD BE COMPILABLE TO A TENSORFLOW GRAPH!!!

 - Specify inital values for x_1,..., x_s

 def H(X,batch):